-It’s one of the paradoxes of photography that the shots that most convey a sense of movement—the ones that seem to freeze a split second in time while still creating an aura of motion—are some of the most time consuming shots to set up and capture.
-Imagine, then, the amount of effort that went into photographer Max Riché‘s stitched up composite of trials biker Petr Kraus, performing his stunts on an urban rooftop.
-The finished product does more than capture Kraus working his two-wheeled magic; it depicts his evolution from amateur to professional, and evokes that famous Darwinian image of a hunched over ape gradually standing upright over several generations of natural selection:
+It’s one of the paradoxes of photography.
+The shots that most convey a sense of movement—the ones that seem to freeze a split second in time while still creating an aura of motion—are some of the most time-consuming to set up and capture.
+Imagine, then, the amount of effort that went into photographer Max Riché‘s stitched up composite of trials biker Petr Kraus performing his stunts on an urban rooftop.
+The finished product does more than capture Kraus working his two-wheeled magic; it depicts his evolution from amateur to professional and evokes that famous Darwinian image of a hunched over ape gradually standing upright over several generations of natural selection:

-Riché’s preparation for this shot was meticulous, and you can see that every element of the image was carefully thought out, starting with a storyboarded mock-up of what the finish product would look like.
+Riché’s preparation for this shot was meticulous.
+You can see that every element of the image was carefully thought out, starting with a storyboarded mock-up of what the finished product would look like.
 To show Kraus’s progression from unpolished street rider to elite champion athlete, Riché went through several steps:

 - First, he captured the image’s overall scene, by shooting a still-life of the rooftop and skyline in the background at dusk.

-- Riché’s plan was to use a slower shutter speed, to create a motion trail behind Kraus he does his stunts, and the black background facilitates isolating these trails of light, as well.
+- Riché’s plan was to use a slower shutter speed to create a motion trail behind Kraus.
+The black background facilitates isolating these trails of light, as well.